 With his own eyes Rutaburingoga witnessed his mother’s family take part in killing Tutsis.
 His uncles to be specific, killed his father and relatives.

-As children who belonged to parents from different ethnics, they were considered Tutsis because they took after the father’s side.
-As such, James and his siblings had to run for their lives as well.
+As children who belonged to parents from different ethnics, they were considered Tutsi because they took after the father’s side.
+As such, Rutaburingoga and his siblings had to run for their lives if they were to survive.

-James had so much trauma that he could not speak.
 He said: “I hated the sound of my voice.
-I could not speak, I could not cry even though my heart was shattered.”
+I could not speak; I could not cry even though my heart was shattered.”

-In addition to that, his family’s property had been taken from them by a prominent military person.
+Yet amidst all that emotional turmoil, survival as a family was very hard.
+His family’s property had been confiscated by a prominent military person.
 They hardly got food, and all basic needs and this worsened his pain.

-When James joined school again, he could not focus due to the trauma.
+When he joined school again, he could not focus due to the trauma.
 The head teacher of the school learned about his issue and took him to Haguruka.

-More so, Haguruka referred him to FARG, an organization that supports genocide survivors and it supported him to go through school.
-Furthermore, Haguruka conducted a mediation session with the military person who had taken their family’s property and gave him an equivalent in cash.
+More so, Haguruka referred him to Genocide Survivors Assistance Fund (FARG), an organisation that supports genocide survivors and it supported him with his education.
+Furthermore, Haguruka conducted a mediation session with the military person who had taken their family’s property and accepted to give Rutaburingoga an equivalent in cash.

-He then bought pieces of land, built a home for his mother and himself and used the rest to support himself and the siblings through school.
+He then bought pieces of land, built a home for his mother and himself and used the rest to support himself and his siblings through school.

-In 2017, James graduated with a Bachelors in Accounting.
-He is now a coordinator for youth volunteers in the Eastern province and openly shares his testimony.
+In 2017, he graduated with a Bachelors in Accounting.
+He is now a coordinator for youth volunteers in Eastern province and openly shares his testimony.

-He said: “If it had not been for Haguruka, I don’t think I would be where I am today.
-Thanks to Haguruka, I found my voice, learned to love my self, and gave myself and my family a better life.”
+“If it had not been for Haguruka, I don’t think I would be where I am today.
+Thanks to Haguruka, I found my voice, learned to love myself, and gave myself and my family a better life,” he said.